-Entity owner rights are built-in, or implied, for the resource that currently owns an entity.
-These permissions cannot be taken away (unless the resource is no longer the entity owner), but can be augmented with a permissions profile.
+Some entity owner rights are built-in, or implied, for the resource that currently owns an entity.
+These permissions cannot be taken away (unless the resource is no longer the entity owner), but can be augmented with a permission profile.
 For example, a project owner always has the right to view and edit the Details section of projects they own.

 - Implied permissions are a set of rights granted to the owner of an entity - these rights are not adjustable.